If Injured At Work What Do I Do

 What if my employer refuses to report my injury?

 Under most state laws, the employer is required to report workplace injuries to the workers’‑comp board.
-Day to day, if they fail to do so, you can file a complaint with the state insurance commissioner or the workers’‑comp board directly.
+Practically speaking, if they fail to do so, you can file a complaint with the state insurance commissioner or the workers’‑comp board directly.
 An attorney can assist in ensuring the injury is recorded and that you receive the benefits you’re entitled to.

 How long does it take to receive workers’‑comp benefits?

 Processing times vary by state and the complexity of the claim.
-In real terms, simple, straightforward cases may be resolved in a few weeks, while more complicated injuries—especially those involving long‑term disability—can take several months.
+Plus, simple, straightforward cases may be resolved in a few weeks, while more complicated injuries—especially those involving long‑term disability—can take several months.
 Keeping meticulous records and following up regularly can help speed the process.

 Can I still claim if I was partially at fault for the injury?

 Workers’‑comp generally covers all injuries that occur while you’re performing job duties, regardless of fault.
-On the flip side, if your employer’s negligence contributed to the accident, your claim may be enhanced.
-An attorney can help you manage these nuances and pursue additional compensation if warranted.
+That said, if your employer’s negligence contributed to the accident, your claim may be enhanced.
+An attorney can help you handle these nuances and pursue additional compensation if warranted.

 Are there limits to the benefits I can receive?